FinalKirb/finalkirb.github.io/README.md

 3. Make your modifications and additions.
 4. Submit a pull request, describing the changes you've made.

-Your contributions can be in the form of fixing errors, adding new guides, improving existing content, or suggesting new topics to cover.
-Let's work together to create a valuable resource for tech enthusiasts!
+Your contributions can be in the form of fixing errors, improving existing content, writing new articles or suggesting new topics to cover.
+Let's work together to create a valuable resource for the digital world!

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the content as per the terms of the license.
+You are able to freely to use, modify, and distribute the content as per the terms of the license.

 ## Contact

 If you have any questions or suggestions regarding the content, feel free to reach out to me.

-Happy reading and exploring the world of technology!i

 ## Credits

-This project was improved with the help of the [docsify-js-template](https://github.com/MichaelCurrin/docsify-js-template) repository
+This project is powered by [DocsifyJS](https://docsify.js.org) and was improved with the help of the [docsify-js-template](https://github.com/MichaelCurrin/docsify-js-template) repository:

-A special thanks to the contributors and maintainers of the original project for their valuable work and the template that served as the foundation for this project.
+A special thanks to the contributors and maintainers of the original projects for their valuable work and the template that served as the foundation for this project.